OnlyTense/DiscordJS-Bot/README.md

 ## Credit

-> All credit goes to, @OnlyTense, @Pre-Suffix, and @samu.
-Not all code is ours.
+> All credit goes to @OnlyTense (me) for this repository although not all code is mine.